robchallen/roxygen2/README.md

 [![Codecov test coverage](https://codecov.io/gh/r-lib/roxygen2/branch/main/graph/badge.svg)](https://app.codecov.io/gh/r-lib/roxygen2?branch=main)
 <!-- badges: end -->

-The premise of roxygen2 is simple: describe your functions in comments next to their definitions and roxygen2 will process your source code and comments to automatically generate `.Rd` files in `man/`, `NAMESPACE`, and, if needed, the `Collate` field in `DESCRIPTION`.
+The premise of `roxygen2` is simple: describe your functions in comments next to their definitions and `roxygen2` will process your source code and comments to automatically generate `.Rd` files in `man/`, `NAMESPACE`, and, if needed, the `Collate` field in `DESCRIPTION`.

+This version of `roxygen2` is a fork of the original which fixes some issues and supports recursive inheritance of dot parameters, allowing for more detailed information about parameters that can be passed through to underlying functions.

 ## Installation